-Ali Sami Bey was born in 1872.
-In 1890 he enrolled in the Ottoman Naval College and graduated two years later as an engineer sub-lieutenant.
+Ali Sami was born in 1872.
+In 1890 he enrolled in the Ottoman Naval College and two years later graduated as an engineer sub-lieutenant.
 He then went on to become the Imperial photographer for Sultan Abdul Hamid II.
-Following the Young Turk Revolution of 1908, supporters of the Sultan were purged and in 1909 the Sultan was exiled to Thessaloniki.
-Ali Sami Bey arrived in Thessaloniki in 1909 and published the newspaper Hak (Right) while in 1916 he published the French newspaper Le droit (The Law).
+Following the Young Turk Revolution of 1908, supporters of the Sultan were purged and in 1909 the Sultan was exiled to Greece.
+Ali Sami arrived in Thessaloniki, Greece in 1909 and published the newspaper Hak (Right) while in 1916 he published the French newspaper Le droit (The Law).
 He was nick-named Bahriyeli (sailor).

 We are in the twentieth century, Mustapha Kemal and his men are undefined criminals.
 You the so-called civilised France, behold the massacres of Samsoun!
 Your assistance to the Kemalists constitutes the greatest crime.
 You have been the cause of the disappearance of thousands of Greeks and Armenians beneath the feet of these criminals.
 You, Mr Poincaré, should be aware that the responsibility of hundreds and thousands of Greeks and Armenians in Pontus and Cilicia falls greatly upon France, whose alliance with Kemal has given rise to these atrocities.
 History will record in black letters this injustice committed by France.
 In the name of my fellow country-men, I protest against this wrong.